rust-lang/blog.rust-lang.org/posts/2022-12-05-survey-launch.md

----
-layout: post
++++
+layout = "post"
-title: "Launching the 2022 State of Rust Survey"
-author: The Rust Survey Working Group
-description: "Hearing from you about the seventh year of Rust"
+title = "Launching the 2022 State of Rust Survey" author = "The Rust Survey Working Group" description = "Hearing from you about the seventh year of Rust"
----
++++

 The [2022 State of Rust Survey][survey] is here!